Authentic Lessons for 21st Century Learning

 • A pitch explaining why someone would want to buy the products

 Emphasize the importance of the product and cost in students' advertisement design.
-Let them know that they will be identifying the domain and range and independent and dependent variables for their peers' (function) vending machines.
+Let them know that they will be identifying the domain, range, independent variable, and dependent variable for their peers' (function) vending machines.
 So, they need to include enough information to enable other students to write a function based on their products.
-For example: "If I put one dollar in, I get two pieces of candy.
+Provide the following example: "If I put one dollar in, I get two pieces of candy.
 If I put two dollars in, I get four pieces of candy."

 After students have had time to work on their advertisements, pass out a sticky note to each student.
 Ask students to write down the function for their own machines, and then put the sticky note away for use as an answer key later in the lesson.